f-dx/Awesome-Remote-Neural-Monitoring/README.md

 DARPA-created technology (in collaboration with numerous partners and contractors) which is used for multiple purposes:

-1. Monitoring and remote reading of thoughts
+1. Remote monitoring and recognition of neural activity
-2. Control and filtering of thoughts
+2. Access to Broca's area (language center in the brain)
-3. Body hijacking for full remote control
+3. Illegal data sets generation using neural data collection
-4. Neuro-modulation
+4. Neuro-modulation: low-level access to the majority of brain functions
-5. Illegal data sets generation using neural data collection
+5. Body telemetry collection 24x7
-6. Mind control and Mind programming
+6. Consciousness altering mechanisms
-7. Synthetic dreams and sleep patterns altering
+7. Synthetic modulated dreams and sleep patterns altering
 8. Stunning (including coma-like states)
-9. **Kill switch mechanism (immediate death in 120-200ms)**
+9. Kill switch mechanism (immediate death in 120-200ms)
 10. Pain / Pleasure centers control and patterns modulation
 11. Thoughts suppression, inner dialogue suppression
 12. Thoughts injection / prompting